Diversity & Inclusion Small Grants Program

 The Faculty of Arts is committed to fostering a culture that promotes diversity and inclusion.
 Our vision is to be home to a dynamic, diverse and inclusive community of staff and students who are committed to achieving our full potential by working together and with our partners in a spirit of courageous generosity by 2025.

-In keeping with this vision, the Diversity and Inclusion Committee is pleased to announce a small grants program to support staff and students who are interested in hosting or coordinating events that further the vision of the Faculty.
+In keeping with this vision, the Diversity and Inclusion Committee is pleased to announce a small grants program to support staff and students who are interested in hosting or coordinating initiatives that further the vision of the Faculty.

 The grant will be up to $3,000AUD and will be allocated on a competitive basis.
+Efforts will be made to support grant activities across Schools and Institutes in the Faculty.

 Application information